Central Scotland Family History Society - Constitution

 at both Committee and Society meetings.

-be determined by the Committee.
+a different date to be determined by the Committee.

 6.2 At the AGM, the Chairman will report on the proceedings and progress of the Society.